 The TD evolution trend also presents noticeable plateaus, i.e., periods where the TD values remain approximately stable.
 The first plateau, starting from October 2020, lasts approximately one year and three months of development.
 By inspecting the commit dates, we note that none of the plateaus reported in the trend of Figure 2 is due to periods of development inactivity.
 Therefore, we conjecture that the development periods associated to the plateaus correspond to development periods where deliberate efforts might be made to prevent a TD increase.
+As further discussed in the following paragraphs, spikes in TD correspond to periods of innovation and intense activity.
+Contrary to initial conjectures, insights from the interview reveal that the plateaus are not a result of intentional efforts to maintain TD constant.
+As articulated by the lead developer, these plateaus actually represent hard-earned periods of tranquil development, which followed the more tumultuous phases marked by significant jumps in TD.
+By quoting the leading developer: "Seeing that almost flat line for that long period makes me happy.
+It means that, after all that crazyness, our development choices were not that bad."

 By considering the seasonality of the time series (center diagram of Figure 2), we can intuitively observe that no seasonal behavior is present in the TD evolution of the Cloud Native GeoServer application.
 This implies that TD is not more likely to be introduced during a certain period of the year.
+The leading developer confirms this conjecture by describing a general lack of seasonality in the development activities: "We don't have an established development roadmap but we do have contracts with costumers.
+So it's [the release time] more based on a as needed basis and is more agile than having a six month release timeline.
+We actually release very often.
+From one week to another we can have a new release because of patching or adding new features."

-As second data analysis process carried out to answer $RQ_1$ , we manually inspect the potential "TD hotspots" (see Section 3.8).
+As second data analysis process carried out to answer RQ_1 , we manually inspect the potential "TD hotspots" (see Section 3.8).
 The most noticeable "TD hotspot" corresponds to a sudden increase in TD values recorded on June 2022 (see Figure 2, rightmost plot).
-From manual scrutiny, this sudden TD variation results to be due to the upgrade of the JUnit testing framework.
+From manual scrutiny, this sudden TD variation results to be due to the upgrade of the JUnit testing framework6.
 The commit also includes the cross-microservice refactoring of test files according to the upgrade.

 Other seven "hotspots", which are not graphically appreciable from the TD evolution irregularities depicted in the rightmost plot of Figure 2, happen on the same day as the JUnit upgrade commit.
 Upon manual inspection, we note that the commits corresponding to these additional seven hotspots involve many microservices of the Cloud Native GeoServer application.
 The commits result to either focus on (i) further refactoring of testing artifacts, (ii) bug fixing, (iii) implementing logging mechanisms, and (iv) introducing automation processes.
+The leading developer confirms JUnit as being the root cause of the identified "TD hotspots", recalling the high development effort required by the upgrade: